Of course we all hope we'll never need to make any cancer decisions…

 If you're taking chemo, drink bone broth and eat gelatin.
 The glutamine in gelatin protects from chemo toxicity!
 (Read more about broth: bone broth for rookies.
 And find grass-fed gelatin here.
 When facing cancer diagnosis, you likely just won't have time to make broth, thank God now there is an affordable REAL bone broth for sale just like homemade.)

 Have you ever even heard of an oncology doctor telling their patients this?
-People need to know this stuff!
+People need to know these things!

 Other alternative ideas in her book were quite controversial — read my recent post about that here, and Susan discusses all of these at length in the book.